MicrosoftDocs/VBA-Docs/api/Outlook.Items.ItemAdd.md

 ## Example

-In this Visual Basic for Applications (VBA) example, when a new contact is added to the  **Contacts** folder, the contact item is attached to an email message and sent to a distribution list named "Sales Team".
+In this Visual Basic for Applications (VBA) example, when a new contact is added to the **Contacts** folder, the contact item is attached to an email message and sent to a distribution list named "Sales Team."
 The sample code must be placed in a class module, and the `Initialize_handler` routine must be called before the event procedure can be called by Microsoft Outlook.

 ```vb
 Public WithEvents myOlItems As Outlook.Items

 Public Sub Initialize_handler()

  Set myOlItems = Application.GetNamespace("MAPI").GetDefaultFolder(olFolderContacts).Items

 End Sub

 Private Sub myOlItems_ItemAdd(ByVal Item As Object)

  Dim myOlMItem As Outlook.MailItem

  Dim myOlAtts As Outlook.Attachments

  Set myOlMItem = myOlApp.CreateItem(olMailItem)